ChrisKnowles53/CJK_TipCalc_Frontend_Mentor/README-template.md

 # Frontend Mentor - Tip calculator app solution

-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
+I took this challenge on to push myself to learn the frontend skills required to make an app look as good as I could make them functionally work.
+The second part of challanging myself was to write the projet in native javascript ratehr than a REACT.js project.
+I did this beacuse I felt like i was forgetting some of teh basics i had been taught earlier in my course.

 ## Table of contents